bormaxi8080/bormaxi8080/README.md

 ### My Soft Skills and Communications:

 - Experience in searching for people, facts from various sources, in social networks monitoring and promoting communities, including closed ones
 - Interest in the application of OSINT techniques, research and investigations.
-Experience in automating, developing and configuring solutions for OSINT investigations, Maltego transformations, managing ATS and various datasets with data about people, companies, incidents and some artifacts to research it
+Experience in automating, developing and configuring solutions for OSINT investigations, Maltego transformations, managing various datasets with data about people, companies, incidents and some artifacts to research it
+- Strong skills in backend development (Python/Ruby/JS/Perl/Bash)
-- Strong skills in hiring specialists in various career areas, mainly IT.
+- Strong skills in communication and hiring specialists in various career areas, mainly IT.
 Extensive experience in career OSINT, hiring and relocating specialists from russia, all kinds of communications

 ### My Technical Stack: